 Your pet was a member of your family

-You undoubtedly loved your pet and probably considered him or her a member of your family.
-Many people, especially those for whom the pet is a constant companion, confide in their animals, talk to them throughout the day, give and receive deep affection, and come to count on their presence as a critical part of the day.
+Whether a dog lover, a cat lover or just an animal lover, pets have become as much a member of the family as their human counterparts.
+You undoubtedly love your pet and probably considered he or she a member of your family too.
+Many people, especially those for whom the pet is a constant companion, confide in their animals, talk to them, give and receive deep affection, and come to count on their presence as a critical part of the day.
 So when your beloved pet dies, it’s not unusual to feel overwhelmed by the intensity of your sorrow.

 What to expect while grieving

 Coping with the loss of a pet can be particularly hard for seniors.
 Those who live alone may feel a loss of purpose and an immense emptiness – if you live alone, your pet may have alleviated any sense of loneliness or isolation.
-He or she may have encouraged you to get out for a walk or to establish a meaningful daily routine, taking care of their needs.
+Your pet may have motivated you to get out for a walk or to establish a meaningful daily routine by taking care of their needs.
 And most of all, your pet was a source of unconditional love and constant companionship.

 How to cope with your grief

 For all the reasons noted above, it’s critical that you take immediate steps to cope with your loss and regain a sense of purpose.
-Make every effort to interact with friends and family, to assuage the loneliness.
+Make every effort to interact with friends and family and assuage the loneliness.
 Consider calling a pet loss support hotline or even volunteering at a local humane society.
-That contact with needy animals may help you as you grieve for your own loss, knowing that you’re providing them with much needed love and physical contact.
-There are also organizations that need foster families for pets that are considered less adoptable because they too are seniors – you may be able to provide loving companionship to that animal as a way of honoring the memory of your own companion.
+Contact with needy animals may help you as you grieve for your own loss, knowing that you’re providing them with much-needed love and physical contact.
+There are also organizations that need foster families for pets.
+You may be able to provide loving companionship to that animal as a way of honoring the memory of your own companion.